 Some of the indicators for wound therapy are:

-The Wound Care Center utilizes a combination of the newest clinical tools in wound healing along with traditional clinical practices, including:
+The center utilizes a combination of the newest clinical tools in wound healing along with traditional clinical practices, including:

 Hyperbaric oxygen therapy